aoineko-fr/CMSXimg/README.md

       asm          Assembler header file output
       bin          Raw binary data image
    -name name      Name of the table to generate
+   -mode ?
+Exporter mode
+      bmp          Export image as bitmap (default)
+      gm1          Generate all tables for Graphic mode 1 (Screen 1) gm2          Generate all tables for Graphic mode 2 or 3 (Screen 2 or 4)
-   -pos x y        Start position in the input image -size x y       Width/height of a block to export (if 0, use image size) -gap x y        Gap between blocks in pixels
+      sprt         Export 16x16 sprites with specific block ordering -pos x y        Start position in the input image -size x y       Width/height of a block to export (if 0, use image size) -gap x y        Gap between blocks in pixels
-   -num x y        Number of block to export (columns/rows number) -trans color    Transparency color (in RGB 24 bits format : 0xFFFFFF) -bpc ?
-Number of bits per color for the output image (support 1, 4 and 8-bits)
-      1	           1-bit black & white (0: tranparency or black, 1: other colors)
-      2	           2-bit index in 4 colors palette
+   -num x y        Number of block to export (columns/rows number) -l ? sx sy nx ny col1 (col2, col3, ...)
+                   Layer including the given color(s) (coordinate are relative to each expoted block) i8           8x8 sprites layer with only provided colors i16          16x16 sprites layer with only provided colors e8           8x8 sprites layer with all colors but the provided ones e16          16x16 sprites layer with all colors but the provided ones sx/sy is layer start position in pixel in a block nx/ny is layer size in sprite count (1 equal 8 or 16 according to sprite size) Colors are in RGB 24 bits format (0xFFFFFF) -trans color    Transparency color (in RGB 24 bits format : 0xFFFFFF) -opacity color  Opacity color (in RGB 24 bits format : 0xFFFFFF).
+All other colors are considered transparent -bpc ?
+Number of bits per color for the output image (support 1, 4 and 8-bits) 1	           1-bit black & white (0: tranparency or black, 1: other colors) 2	           2-bit index in 4 colors palette